William Dufour

-William Dufour (born January 28, 2002) is a Canadian professional ice hockey player for the Bridgeport Islanders of the American Hockey League (AHL) as a prospect to the New York Islanders of the National Hockey League (NHL).
-He was selected by the Islanders in the fifth round, 152nd overall, at the 2020 NHL Entry Draft.
-Dufour played four seasons of junior hockey in the Quebec Major Junior Hockey League (QMJHL) with the Chicoutimi Saguenéens, Drummondville Voltigeurs and Saint John Sea Dogs.
+William Dufour (born January 28, 2002) is a Canadian professional ice hockey left winger, who is currently playing for HC Lada Togliatti of the Kontinental Hockey League (KHL).
+He was selected in the fifth round, 152nd overall, by the New York Islanders in the 2020 NHL entry draft.
+Dufour played four seasons of major junior hockey in the Quebec Major Junior Hockey League (QMJHL) with the Chicoutimi Saguenéens, Drummondville Voltigeurs and Saint John Sea Dogs, winning the Memorial Cup with the latter in 2022.

 Playing career

-Dufour was drafted by the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL) with the sixth overall pick of the 2018 QMJHL Entry Draft.
+Dufour was drafted by the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League (QMJHL) with the sixth overall pick of the 2018 QMJHL entry draft.
 On January 6, 2019, he was traded to the Chicoutimi Saguenéens.
 His stint with the Saguenéens lasted until December 15, 2019, when he was traded to the Drummondville Voltigeurs.
 In June 2021, Dufour was traded to the Saint John Sea Dogs.

-Dufour was selected in the fifth round, 152nd overall, of the 2020 NHL Entry Draft by the New York Islanders.
-The Islanders signed Dufour to a three-year, entry-level contract on April 21, 2022.
-In his NHL debut on January 18, 2023, Dufour recorded one hit and spent 6:48 minutes on ice as the Islanders lost 4–1 against the Boston Bruins.
+Dufour was selected in the fifth round, 152nd overall, of the 2020 NHL entry draft by the New York Islanders.
+On April 21, 2022, Dufour signed a three-year, entry-level contract with the team.
+In his National Hockey League (NHL) debut on January 18, 2023, Dufour recorded one hit and logged 6:48 minutes of ice time as the Islanders lost 4–1 against the Boston Bruins.

+During the 2024–25 season, approaching the NHL trade deadline, Dufour was traded by the Islanders along with Brock Nelson to the Colorado Avalanche in exchange for Calum Ritchie, Oliver Kylington and conditional first and third-round selections on March 6, 2025.
+Dufour was assigned directly to AHL affiliate, the Colorado Eagles, for the remainder of the season, posting 1 goal and 4 points through 12 regular season games.

+As a pending restricted free agent, Dufour was not tendered a qualifying offer by the Avalanche, releasing him to free agency.
+On July 9, 2025, Dufour opted to pursue a career abroad, agreeing to a one-year contract with Russian club, Lada Togliatti of the KHL, for the 2025–26 season.